It is possible that 5G signals could interfere with the radar altimeters (also known as radio altimeters) used in planes and helicopters.

 Mobile operators notify OFCOM in advance of any changes to their 5G infrastructure within a 3km radius of the critical zones so that the analysis can be repeated.

 The situation is therefore under control in Switzerland.
-A report by the ECC on the situation in Europe is expected in summer 2023.
+A report by the ECC on the situation in Europe is expected in autumn 2024.